zkrising/Tachi/server/README.md

 `tachi-server` is one part of the larger Tachi framework.
 Other repositories include:

+[tachi-client](https://github.com/tng-dev/tachi-client): A React frontend for an instance of `tachi-server`.

 [tachi-common](https://github.com/tng-dev/tachi-common): Common Types and Utilities for Tachi.
 (Stuff that's shared between the client and the server, basically.)

 [tachi-docs](https://github.com/tng-dev/tachi-docs): Documentation for Tachi.